Posts Tagged ‘the Olympics’

 And they’re off!
 From athletics to equestrianism, sailing to cycling, boxing to swimming, the drama unfolds as records are smashed, medals are awarded, and over 10,000 of the world’s greatest athletes push themselves to feats unimaginable to ordinary mortals.

 Perhaps the most eagerly awaited event of all was the men’s 100m race – who would be the fastest man in the world?
 The crowded stadium fell silent to watch the thrilling race.
 Relatively slow out of the blocks, Jamaica’s Usain Bolt powered through the field and demolished his rivals to set a new Olympic record and confirm his place as the greatest sprinter in history.
-Read the rest of this entry ?
+Continue reading “London 2012: the games”

 The Triumph of the Long Jump